Explore UCD

 To get a sense of how different types of impact can be evidenced, take a look at this useful document from the UK REF.

-In 2017, Campus Engage published a sectoral report on Engaged Research for Societal Impact.
-This includes a (opens in a new window)Societal Impact Framework with impact categories and performance indicators, based on a synthesis of existing categories and indicators used across Ireland and Europe.
+In 2022, Campus Engage published a number of resources on Engaged Research and Innovation for Societal Impact.
+This includes an (opens in a new window)Engaged Impact Framework with impact categories and performance indicators, based on a synthesis of existing categories and indicators used across Ireland and Europe.
 You can also explore some (opens in a new window)examples of impact evidence and metrics offered by Campus Engage.

 RMS Profiles